Paenibacillus (Bacillus) polymyxa

 (Meyer) Migula 1900, Aerobacillus asterosporus (Meyer) Donker 1926, Bacillus aerosporus Greer 1928.

-Spores: ellipsoidal, central, subterminal or terminal; swelling the sporangia
+peritrichous flagella.
+Spores are ellipsoidal, central, subterminal or terminal; swelling

-Colonies on nutrient agar thin; often with amoeboid spreading.
+Colonies on nutrient agar are thin; often with amoeboid spreading.
 On glucose agar

-Spores widespread.
-Multiplication chiefly in decomposing vegetation.
+Spores are widespread.
+Multiplication occurs mainly in decomposing vegetation.
 Antibiotic producer („polymyxin”).

 1. Bîlbîie V., Pozsgi N., 1985, Bacteriologie Medicală, vol.ll, Ed.
 Medicală, Bucureşti.